CarlosRoque/surface-pro-3-linux-kernel-3.19.0-27.29/README.md

 # Surface Pro 3 Linux Kernel 3.19.0-27.29

 This is a custom kernel for the Surface Pro 3.
+The kernel used was 3.19.0-27.29 but the files are named 3.19.0-27.31.
+This is solely for the purpose of avoiding the kernele being overwritten by a software update

 The Kernel includes the patches from https://github.com/matthewwardrop/linux-surfacepro3.git https://github.com/neoreeps/surface-pro-3